zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/05-preparing-a-new-application-server-for-liferay-dxp.md

 To upgrade your Liferay DXP database, prepare a new application server for hosting Liferay DXP.
 You'll use this server to run the database upgrade and then run Liferay DXP.

+**Note:** If you are upgrading from a version prior to DXP 7.0 and using a sharded environment, you will need to migrate your shards to multiple application servers, because sharding is no longer supported.
+Prepare one new application server for each shard.

 ## Request an Upgrade Patch from Liferay Support

 Get the latest fixes for Liferay DXP by requesting an upgrade patch.
 An *upgrade patch* contains the latest fix pack and hot fixes planned for the next service pack.
 Upgrade patches provide the latest fixes available for your data upgrade.